yur1o/Grow-a-Garden-2-Macro/README.md

 ## Disclaimer

 Built for personal use and shared with friends.
-Use at your own risk — not affiliated with Roblox or the developers of Grow a Garden 2.

 ## License